waitingonalice/Blockchain-signature-pad/README.md

 ## Prerequisites

-You will need to have the Truffle CLI installed.
+1. You will need to have the Truffle CLI installed.
 To do so run `npm install -g truffle`.
+2. You will need to have the Metamask extension installed in your browser.
+3. Create a local network that Metamask can connect to under the networks tab.
+(This step comes after setting up and running Ganache)

 ## Steps to run the project